 - You have the option to refresh windows and keeping your existing files, videos, photos, music, etc.

-If after checking for virus and threats, after freeing space and stopping all unnecessary programs running your computer is still running slow we need to look into the hardware.
+If after checking for viruses and threats, after freeing space and stopping all unnecessary programs running your computer is still running slow we need to look into the hardware.

 Update hardware that can slow down your computer

-Identifiying hardware that might need to be upgraded can make an older computer feel new again and can significantly be more cost efficient than buying a new one.
+Identifying hardware that might need to be upgraded can make an older computer feel new again and can significantly be more cost-efficient than buying a new one.

 Two pieces of hardware are related to the speed of a computer: your storage drive and your memory (RAM).
 Too little memory or using a hard disk drive can slow a computer down.

-If you have a HDD it may be worth investing in an SSD.
+If you have an HDD it may be worth investing in an SSD.
 The change drastically improves the computer’s performance.

-Unlike traditional hard drives, SSD are so called because they have no moving parts.
+Unlike traditional hard drives, SSD is so-called because they have no moving parts.
 This makes them more efficient and ultimately faster.

-But replaceing your HHD with a SSD requires opening your computer and fiddling with its cables.
+But replacing your HHD with an SSD requires opening your computer and fiddling with its cables.
 May be best to do it with a professional.
 So just contact us.